KRNL-FM

 KRNL-FM (89.7 FM) was a radio station licensed to Mount Vernon, Iowa, United States.
 The station was owned by Cornell College and provided a creative, insightful outlook to Cornell student listeners, the surrounding community, and web listeners around the country.
-KRNL-FM was silent during the summers.
+KRNL-FM was silent during the summer.

 KRNL-FM's license was cancelled by the Federal Communications Commission on September 10, 2020.
+Currently, the station has moved to a streaming platform.